boennecd/psqn-va-ex/README.md

 ## Univariate Random Effects

 We start with univariate random effects.
-Here we can compare with the adaptive Gauss-Hermite quadrature implementation and the Laplace implementation in the `lme4` package.
+Here we can compare with the adaptive Gauss-Hermite quadrature (AGHQ) implementation and the Laplace implementation in the `lme4` package.
 First, we assign the seeds we will use.